saeedn1/Udacity_Self_Driving_Car_Engineer/P1-CarND-LaneLines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what it can not run well in very noise images our curved roads.

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use advanced lane detection

-Another potential improvement could be to ...